 Did you know no actual mythological stories exist about the unicorn?
 “The truth is, unlike almost every single other mythical creature, the unicorn does not appear anywhere in any culture’s actual mythology.”¹ Was it possible this creature actually existed?
-What the heck does this have to do with college?!
+And what the heck does this have to do with college?

 Need-based aid is becoming harder to receive and is primarily out of our control as parents.
 The vast majority of families we talk to will not qualify for need-based aid.
 They have amazing students who have earned the right to go to some of the most prestigious universities in the country, but those schools can cost in excess of $60,000 per year.
 So the helpless feeling of “what can we do?” takes over.
 But a very real and attainable type of aid exists for those students who are willing to work to achieve it—merit aid.

 Merit aid is money awarded by a university as a reward for academic achievement based on GPA and test scores (ACT/SAT), or a unique skill or talent like music or athletics.
 Merit aid is true Gift Aid you don’t have to pay back, not some lousy loan.
 Some schools award more merit aid than others, and some do not award any at all.
 You need to read the fine print and be aware that some merit aid has limitations: